-Books that make kids giggle are few and far between, so jump on them when you can.
+Books that make kids giggle are to be treasured, so hang on to them when you discover them.
 Your kid will get a kick out of following all of Chester's red vandalism on the pages and covers of the book.
 We've been reading this book for over a year and even now when my son sees red lettering he yells, "Mama!
 Chester done this!"

 About the author: Melanie Watt was born in Trois-Rivières, Quebec, where she attended French language school, but then had to hurry up and learn English when her father was transferred to Calgary.
 She moved around a lot when she was young, and drawing pictures on the hands of children allowed her to break the ice and make new friends wherever she went.
 She loved drawing Garfield and little animals in general.

 In college she was going to major in business administration, until she found out numbers didn't hold her interest.
 So she took up graphic design.
 Her first book was Leon the Chameleon, published in 2001.
 She has since written 11 books, including Chester's Back and the popular Scaredy Squirrel, Scaredy Squirrel Makes a Friend, Scaredy Squirrel at the Beach, and Scaredy Squirrel at Night, published in 2009.